Nat Geo x BLM

 The design was inspired by the bold, graphic work of Reid Miles for Blue Note Records and the politically charged art of Emory Douglas.

 The concept was driven by typography alone, emphasizing that the message needed to speak for itself.
-Any additional visual elements felt unnecessary and forced, so we kept it stripped down to just the words.
+Any additional visual elements felt unnecessary and forced, so we kept it stripped down to just the words and Pan-African colors.

 It’s a bold, powerful piece of wearable art that encapsulates the energy and urgency of the Black Lives Matter movement.
 The shirt stands as a testament to the power of design in social movements, and we continue to be proud of our role in creating a visual expression of such an important cause.